In-depth

 It’s easy to mix these two up.

-We don’t care about SoC – it is simply the percentage charge that’s already shown on the LEAF’s dashboard.
+We don’t care about SoC – it is simply the percentage charge already shown on the LEAF’s dashboard.

 1. SOH – State of Health (%)